-Unsurprisingly, digital initiatives require effective (technical) project management to ensure successful implementation and desired outcomes.
-How about when it comes to technical project management?
-Is there even a difference between project management and technical project management?
+Unsurprisingly, digital initiatives require effective (technical) project management teams to ensure successful implementation and desired outcomes.
+But what about technical project management?
+Is there even a difference between it and project management?

 The answer = YES